eclipseo/rudo/README.md

 # Rudo
-A program to have privilege access on unix system with pam
+A program to gain privilege access on Unix system with Pam

 # License
 GPLv2 or later